-Using Chinese herbal medicine with a wide range of acupuncture techniques could assist to manage symptoms of fertility issues.
-For examples, miscarriages, endometriosis, urinary tract infections, low libido and polycystic ovarian syndrome.
-Additionally, acupuncture may help to regulate painful symptoms related to PMS, menopause such as hot flushes, night sweat, poor sleep and uterine fibroids.
+Using Chinese herbal medicine with a wide range of acupuncture techniques could assist to manage symptoms of fertility issues such as miscarriages, endometriosis, urinary tract infections, low libido, and polycystic ovarian syndrome.
+Additionally, acupuncture may help to regulate painful symptoms related to PMS, menopause such as hot flushes, night sweat, poor sleep, and uterine fibroids.
 (Please refer to relevant pages for sources of scientific evidence).

 Discover more about our range of acupuncture services and herbal medicine treatment options by contacting our team.
 Make an appointment at our Melbourne CBD clinic of Traditional Chinese Medicine by calling (03) 9820 8651, or email email@example.com and we will be happy to discuss your requirements and arrange a consultation.